praetorian-inc/gcloud-lockdown/README.md

 * Private GKE with concealed metadata service
 * Automated per-tenant GCP Project creation connected to a shared services GCP Project to ensure a hard security boundary for multi-tenancy
-* Complete Stackdriver Logging of all DATA_READ, DATA_WRITE and ADMIN_READ activities
+* Complete Stackdriver Logging of all DATA_READ, DATA_WRITE and ADMIN_READ GCP Services activities
+* Stackdriver Logging agent installed to bastion and GKE logging enabled
 * Tests of malicious activity and detection capability

 VPC Service Controls are an excellent tool to prevent data exfiltration and other attack chains.